mdublin/ovp-frontend-heroku/README.md

     Logging:

-    `heroku logs --tail`
+    heroku logs --tail

-    Access the shell of your installation:
+    Access the shell of your one-off dyno:

-    `heroku run bash`
+    heroku run bash